goruck/smart-zoneminder/aws-lambda/nodemailer-send-notification/README.md

 # nodemailer-send-notification
-AWS Lambda function to email alarm frames if person in image matches the env var FIND_FACE.
+AWS Lambda function to email alarm frames if a person in image matches the env var FIND_FACES.

 ## Contents
 1. **index.js** - source code.